raspberrypilearning/memory/en/step_4.md

 ```
 --- /task ---

-A broadcast is a bit like making an announcement over a loudspeaker — you might have heard this when you are shopping in the supermarket.
-All of the sprites can hear the message, but only the sprite whose job it is to respond will do something.
+A `broadcast`{:class="blockevents"} is like a message announced over a loudspeaker, which you can for example hear in schools or supermarkets.
+All of the sprites can hear the `broadcast`{:class="blockevents"}, but only the sprite whose job it is to respond will do something.

 --- task ---
-Add similar code to the blue, green, and yellow drums to make them broadcast messages about their own colour.
+Add similar code to the blue, green, and yellow sprites to make them `broadcast`{:class="blockevents"} messages about their own colour.
 --- no-print ---
-Here is an easy way to copy the code from one sprite to another.
-Change the broadcast message in each sprite to match the colour of the sprite.
+Here is an easy way to copy code from one sprite to another.
+Change the `broadcast`{:class="blockevents"} message of each sprite to match the colour of the sprite.
 ![Duplicate the code](images/broadcast-duplicate.gif)
 --- /no-print ---

 --- print-only ---
-You can duplicate whole scripts onto other sprites, by dragging the scripts from the scripts area to the sprite in the sprites panel.
+You can duplicate a whole code script from one sprite to another by dragging the script from the Scripts area to the sprite in the Sprites Panel.
 --- /print-only ---
 --- /task ---

-Remember we said that the broadcast was a bit like making an announcement over a loudspeaker?
-Only the sprite whose job it is to respond will do something, so let's make it the character sprite's job to respond to the messages.
-We do this by writing some code for the character to do when they hear each message.
+Do you remember that the `broadcast`{:class="blockevents"} is like a loudspeaker message?
+You will add code to make it the character sprite's job to respond to the `broadcast`{:class="blockevents"} messages.
 --- task ---
-When your character sprite receives the message `red`{:class="blockevents"}, the code should check whether the number `1` is at the start of the list (which means that `red`{:class="blockevents"} is the next colour in the sequence).
+When your character sprite receives the message `red`{:class="blockevents"}, the code should check whether the number `1` is at the start of the `sequence`{:class="blockdata"} list (which means that `red`{:class="blockevents"} is the next colour in the sequence).

-If it is, the code should remove the number from the list, as the colour was guessed correctly.
-Otherwise it's game over, and we need to `stop all`{:class="blockcontrol"} to stop the game.
+If `1` is at the start of the list, the code should remove the number from the list, because the player remembered the correct colour.
+Otherwise it's game over, and the code needs to `stop all`{:class="blockcontrol"} to end the game.

 ![ballerina](images/ballerina.png)